mtmanning93/Reach_reports/README.md

     - Other user input on each report would create more in depth reports.
 3. Key Information
     - Every report should be simple but provide enough information in order to give an insight.
-    - Key information such as number of people and an overall grade should be given on all reports.
+    - Key information such as the number of people and an overall grade should be given on all reports.

 ### Site Goals